software-tools-books/sd4ds/src/linter/index.md

 ---
-title: "A Minimal Code Checker"
+title: "A Modest Code Checker"
 ---